ncatlab/nlab-content/pages/2/7/2/0/272/content.md

 * **locality:** algebras assigned to spacelike separated regions commute with each other when embedded into any joint superalgebra.

 This is traditionally formulated (implicitly) as a structure in ordinary [[category theory]].
 More recently, with the proof of the [[cobordism hypothesis]] and the corresponding [[(∞,n)-category]]-formulation of [[FQFT]] also [[higher category theory|higher categorical]] versions of systems of local algebras of observables are being put forward and studied.
-Three structures are curently being studied, that are all conceptually very similar and similar to the Haag-Kastler axioms:
+Three structures are currently being studied, that are all conceptually very similar and similar to the Haag-Kastler axioms:

 * [[factorization algebra]]s